Fife Historic Buildings Trust – Making Heritage Live.

 In addition to its Board of Trustees who contribute a range of expertise, skills, and experience, the Trust is operated by a small staff team comprising a manager, project officer, finance/admin officer, and part time holiday let/marketing support.
 We also have support from skilled and dedicated volunteers – please contact us if you can offer time and skills to support our work.

 Emma Griffiths – Training & Development Officer, Inverkeithing Heritage Regeneration

 - Jim McLeish – Volunteer office support

 To find out more about our past, present and future projects throughout Fife by the Fife Historic Buildings Trust, click below.

-Fife Historic Buildings Trust has two self-catering holiday apartments to let.
+Fife Historic Buildings Trust has three self-catering holiday apartments to let.
 For more information and to book, click below.

 Find out about our latest news here.